Research Proposals 2019

 THE AWARDS PROCESS

 Grants are awarded on a competitive basis.
-Available funds are distributed on the basis of the relative merit of the proposal as determined by their satisfaction of the Research Committee’s criteria with the strongest proposals funded first.
+Available funds are distributed based on the relative merit of the proposal as determined by their satisfaction of the Research Committee’s criteria with the strongest proposals funded first.
 Unfortunately, this means that many worthwhile proposals cannot be funded and that some good proposals will not be funded because other proposals were regarded as stronger by the committee.

 All proposals should indicate how they meet the following criteria put forward by the IPA as part of the IPA’s current priorities:

-The IPA will actively encourage the promotion of psychoanalysis as a method of treatment and as a complex and pluralistic set of evolving theories about the mind and culture in order to strengthen psychoanalysis, psychoanalytic training and psychoanalytic ideas in the world and to assist Societies and individual members to better develop their psychoanalytic identities, practices and professional activities and contribute to the communities in which they live.
+The IPA will actively encourage the promotion of psychoanalysis as a method of treatment and as a complex and pluralistic set of evolving theories about the mind and culture to strengthen psychoanalysis, psychoanalytic training and psychoanalytic ideas across the world.
+Additionally, the IPA assists Societies and individual members to better develop their psychoanalytic identities, practices, professional activities, and contributions to the communities in which they live.

-The IPA will foster and enhance its members’ sense of participation in and belonging to an international psychoanalytic organization and community and feeling of connection to other analysts worldwide, through its many activities, including regional and inter-regional dialogues, communication and exchanges, using both traditional and modern technologies.
+- The IPA will foster and enhance its members’ sense of participation and belonging to an international psychoanalytic organization and community of other analysts worldwide.
+The IPA achieves this through its many activities, including regional and inter-regional dialogues, communication and exchanges, which uses both traditional and modern technologies.

-The IPA will focus its attention on ensuring the vitality, uncompromising ethical standards and excellence of psychoanalytic training and training standards and continuing professional development of both existing and emerging component societies, placing its priority on preserving and enhancing the quality of psychoanalytic thinking, treatment, practice and training in their diverse areas of interest and application whenever and wherever they are attempted.
+- The IPA will focus its attention on ensuring the vitality, uncompromising ethical standards, and excellence of psychoanalytic training, training standards, and continuing professional development of both existing and emerging component societies.
+The IPA will place its priority on preserving and enhancing the quality of psychoanalytic thinking, treatment, practice, and training in their diverse areas of interest and application whenever and wherever they are attempted.

 Applications that meet the initial criteria are then assessed by reviewers appointed by the Research Committee regarding their psychoanalytic research significance, the quality of the proposed methodology, the adequacy of the research team and the support it has, whether the budget and timeline of the proposal is realistic.